yhdurkaya/Tinker/README.md

 # Tinker
-Some tinkerin with OpenCV and C++ threads
+Some tinkering with OpenCV and C++ threads